J0NTrollston/ADS-EKV2.6-Model/0.5um_CMOS_Parameters/README.md

 This tutorial will serve as an introduction to implementing the EKV v2.6 Model into ADS.
 We will be using the CMOS 0.5um Parameter Set found on the EFPL website.[^1]

 ## Background
 There are not many full tutorials accessable online on how to use the EKV Model within ADS, those that can be found don't provide additional information on how parameter values were obtained.
 This tutorial should help the reader to understand how to implement their own models using Verilog-A in detail.
-There is a useful GitHub Repository where I was able to grab the Verilog-A code for the EKV Model.[^2] Although this repository that holds the Verilog-A code is very useful and the only publicly available code I could find for the EKV Model, it does not use any of the official parameter sets found on EFPL's website and does not specify other information regarding using the Model.
+There is a useful GitHub Repository where I was able to grab the Verilog-A code for the EKV Model.[^2] Although this repository that holds the Verilog-A code is very useful and the only publicly available code I could find for the EKV Model, it does not use any of the official parameter sets found on EFPL's website[^3] and does not specify other information regarding using the Model.
 Thus, taking their Verilog-A code and switching out the parameters for the half micron parameter set, I was able to simulate models for both the NMOS and PMOS devices.

 *Disclosure: I do not own any of the code or model cards referenced within this tutorial.
 This document is meant to assist the reader by providing valualbe information that would otherwise not be all in the same tutorial.
 Links to all resources will be available at the end of the document.*